jaitone/CV/README.md

 ## <h2 align="center"><a name="hobbies">Hobbies</a></h2>

-Any cool stuff that makes you a super part of a software development team
 - Anime/Manga
   - I enjoy the different stories that a manga can tell as well as their way to draw and their cultural references to the rest of the world
 - Games